-The third arg keep-time non-
+The third argument keep-time non-

-Noninteractively, the last argument parents says whether to create parent directories if they don’t exist.
+The fourth argument parents says whether to create parent directories if they don’t exist.
 Interactively, this happens by default.

 This command deletes the directory named dirname.
 The function

 delete-directory for them.
 If recursive is

 nil, and the directory contains any files,

 delete-directory signals an error.

 delete-directory only follows symbolic links at the level of

 command moves the file into the system Trash instead of deleting it.

 Emacs Manual.
 When called interactively, trash is t if